 A New Animal Product, Organism and Vector Permitting Experience

 APHIS Veterinary Services is excited to announce the launch of the new Animal Products, Organism and Vector application in APHIS eFile.
 Use our VS Permitting Assistant (VSPA) to get a summary of all required import documentation, then apply for your VS import permit(s) directly from your VSPA Request Summary!

 Watch the short video to learn more about it.
 Go to the VSPA at https://efile.aphis.usda.gov/s/vs-permitting-assistant to try it out.

-This Guideline Applies To: > > Materials such as pathogenic microorganisms and vectors – including tissues and blood – which are infectious or > contagious to livestock, poultry, or aquatic animals; or are treated, inoculated, or exposed to such pathogens.
-A > partial list of the pathogens VS regulates, hereby referred to as the VS Pathogen List, is available here. > > These materials are regulated under alternate Guidelines or regulatory authorities:
+This Guideline Applies To:

+Materials such as pathogenic microorganisms and vectors – including tissues and blood – which are infectious or contagious to livestock, poultry, or aquatic animals; or are treated, inoculated, or exposed to such pathogens.
+See VS-Regulated Livestock and Poultry Pathogens (Partial List).

+These materials are regulated under alternate Guidelines or regulatory authorities: